vergun/pine-needles/contents/articles/01_Get_Started/01_End_Users/01_Free_Trial/02_Introduction_to_CRM/index.md

           <p>Reporting</p>
         </td>
         <td style="width: 398px;">
-          <p>Reporting tools capture the activities and business results of different lines of business and presents them to management in a readily understandable set of charts and reports.
-This provides company leaders with the information they need to make intelligent decisions.</p>
+          <p>Reporting tools capture the activities and business results of different lines of business and presents them to management in a readily understandable set of charts and reports.&nbsp; This provides company leaders with the information they need to make intelligent decisions.</p>
         </td>
       </tr>
     </tbody>
   </table>
   <h2>CRM Strategy</h2>
-  <p>CRM applications are an integral piece of the overall customer experience.
-These systems work best when a clear CRM strategy is in place.
-Building a true customer-centric organization requires companies to:</p>
+  <p>CRM applications are an integral piece of the overall customer experience.&nbsp; These systems work best when a clear CRM strategy is in place.&nbsp; Building a true customer-centric organization requires companies to:</p>
   <ul>
     <li>Establish measurable business goals.</li>
     <li>Align business and IT organizations.</li>